Israel presses forward on two fronts and reports 8 combat deaths as fears of a wider war mount

 Israel carried out a weekslong offensive earlier this year in Khan Younis that left much of the city in ruins.
 Over the course of the war, Israeli forces have repeatedly returned to areas of Gaza as militants have regrouped.

 On Oct.
-7, Hamas-led militants killed some 1,200 people, mostly civilians, and took around 250 hostage.
+7, Hamas-led militants killed some 1,200 people, mostly civilians, in an attack in southern Israel and took around 250 hostage.
 Some 100 have not yet been released, around 65 of whom are believed to be alive.

 Israel’s retaliatory offensive has killed over 41,000 Palestinians, according to the Gaza Health Ministry, which does not differentiate between fighters and civilians but says more than half were women and children.
 The military says it has killed over 17,000 militants, without providing evidence.